 There can be a few of such keys on the utility command line

-In case of a mismatch with the database, the following key must be used:
+In the case of a mismatch with the database, the following key must be used:

 The standard procedure of checking the compatibility of the database and the update will be carried out.
 The optional parameter silent allows a silent update without user participation.